 Learn more in our ScanPan review.

 Swiss Diamond is another high-end European cookware brand made in Switzerland.
 They call their nonstick coating "proprietary" and say it is free of Teflon, PFOA, lead, and cadmium.
-Notice, though, that they do not say it is free of PTFE, and on their FAQ page, they say their coating contains PTFE.
+Notice, though, that they do not say it is free of PTFE, and on their FAQ page, they admit their coating contains PTFE.

 Sardel is a fairly new brand of DTC (direct-to-consumer) cookware, like Made In and Misen.
 This is a new way to sell cookware for slightly less than you'd pay for a high quality retail brand like All-Clad.
 The prices often aren't much better, especially for nonstick, which you should never pay a premium for because it doesn't last.